IdentityServer/Documentation/docsv2/configuration/authenticationOptions.md

           * If this setting is in use then the user's decision (either yes or no) will override the `IsPersistent` setting.
 In other words, if both `IsPersistent` and `AllowRememberMe` is enabled and the user decides to not remember their login, then no persistent cookie will be issued.
        * `RememberMeDuration`: Duration of the persistent cookie issued by the "remember me" option on the login page.
 Defaults to `30` days.
        * `SecureMode`: Gets or sets the mode for issuing the secure flag on the cookies issued.
 Defaults to SameAsRequest.
+* `RequireSignOutPrompt` (added in v2.4)
+   * Gets or sets a value indicating whether IdentityServer will always show a confirmation page for sign-out.
+Defaults to `false`.
 * `EnableSignOutPrompt`
    * Indicates whether IdentityServer will show a confirmation page for sign-out.
 When a client initiates a sign-out, by default IdentityServer will ask the user for confirmation.
 This is a mitigation technique against "logout spam".
 Defaults to `true`.
 * `EnablePostSignOutAutoRedirect`